nblockbuster/DestinyUnpackerCPP/README.md

 This is a C++ "version" of my Python code that uses bcrypt for the AES-GCM-128 decryption.

-Requires Sarge to build for command line args
+Requires Sarge & Boost to build

 -----